-Want a better way to evaluate your business?
+Want a more efficient way to evaluate your business?

-In this article, I’ll walk you through how to conduct, and better yet, how to use it to improve.
+In this article, I’ll walk you through how to conduct a SWOT analysis, and better yet, how to use it to improve.

 What is a SWOT Analysis?

 Essentially, a SWOT analysis is a process designed to help a business make better decisions.

 Now let’s go over the SWOT analysis breakdown.
 It helps companies make better business decisions by evaluating all factors involved in the decision-making process, separated into strengths, weaknesses, opportunities, and threats (SWOT).